US Visa For Canadians in The Woodlands, TX

 The I-129 form must be filed at the Service Center in the state you wish to live in.
 For example, if you wish to work in the state of Texas, you’ll likely file your I-129 at the Texas Service Center (TSC).
 Most attorneys will recommend that you obtain a TN-1 at the border.
 This is because filing an I-129 is a much longer process than applying for TN status at the border.

 Requirements for TN-1 Status in the U.S.

-Whether you apply at the border or through your employer, you will need to bring some documentation.
+Whether you apply at the border or through your employer, you will need to bring some documentation to get a US visa for Canadians in The Woodlands and more areas in Texas.
 Homeland Security requires nonimmigrants to bring identifying information for themselves and their employment to gain TN status.

 Listed below are the required documents you must bring when applying for a TN-1.